DerekKirschbaum/gdsc_project_23-24/README.md

-# HouseHeaven - Simplfying Housing for College Students
+# HomeHeaven - Simplfying Housing for College Students
 This web app aims to display housing options for students in local areas to solve the housing crisis problem.